dmo575/portfolio/public/markdown/calculatormaster.md

 When retrieving the leaderboard, I first have the client ask for the data of the top players before displaying it.
 Once that is done I ask for the flags of each player by using the country code information I was provided along the players data.
 If an error occurs during the fetching of the flag, I instead display a world icon.
 This could be a connection issue with the API or the API not being able to locate the flag with the country code given.

-I also have my own implementation of a single API endpoint that allows me to retrieve the top X players:
+I also have my own implementation of a single API endpoint that allows me to retrieve the top X players (as well as other more endpoints for updating the database):

 **/get_leaderboard?length=${leaderboardCapacity}**